GetStream/stream-chat-android/documentation/docs/ui/setup.md

 ## ChatUI
 UI components customization is supported by accessing the `ChatUI` object directly.
 It's initialized with default implementations - no initialization is required.
 You can access `ChatUI` to customize the global behaviour of UI elements.
- * `ChatUI.fonts: ChatFonts` allows you to overwrite fonts
+ * `ChatUI.fonts`: allows you to overwrite fonts
- * `ChatUI.markdown: ChatMarkdown` interface to to customize the markdown parsing behaviour, useful if you want to use more markdown modules
+ * `ChatUI.markdown` interface to to customize the markdown parsing behaviour, useful if you want to use more markdown modules
- * `ChatUI.urlSigner: UrlSigner` url signing logic, enables you to add authorization tokens for images, video etc
+ * `ChatUI.urlSigner` url signing logic, enables you to add authorization tokens for images, video etc
- * `ChatUI.avatarBitmapFactory: AvatarBitmapFactory` allows you to generate custom bitmap for avatarView
+ * `ChatUI.avatarBitmapFactory` allows to generate custom bitmap for avatarView
- * `ChatUI.mimeTypeIconProvider: MimeTypeIconProvider` allows to define own icons for different mime types
+ * `ChatUI.mimeTypeIconProvider` allows to define own icons for different mime types
- * `ChatUI.supportedReactions: SupportedReactions` allows to define own set of supported message reaction
+ * `ChatUI.supportedReactions` allows to define own set of supported message reaction
- * `ChatUI.style: ChatStyle` allows to override global style of UI components, like the TextStyle.
+ * `ChatUI.style` allows to override global style of UI components, like the TextStyle.